bjornbytes/lovr-docs/guides/Distribution.md

 - Include a `<script>` tag with a web build of LÖVR.
   - The latest web build is hosted at `https://lovr.org/static/f/lovr.js`.
   - Versioned web builds are hosted at `https://lovr.org/static/f/<version>/lovr.js`.
-  - You can also use a custom web build, see the Compiling guide for more on that.
+  - You can also use your own `lovr.js` and `lovr.wasm` files (see Compiling guide for instructions on building those).

 The `Module.preRun` array contains functions to run before starting up LÖVR.
 One of the functions in this array should use emscripten's `Module.FS_createPreloadedFile` function to download the